hossamzee/geoqassim/readme.md

 - Fix many issues when viewing the website from the mobile.
 - The email should be cleaner, honestly.
 - Do the maillist/newsletter.
+- Add escaping the characters that are not welcomed.

 # Suggested Domains
 - geoqassim.org